shpml/fundamentals/09_chapter/04_exercise.md

 > Don't remember how to determine if something divides evenly?
 Look back at Unit 3 (Expressions) and review the modulus (`%`) operator.

-To test your code, set a value for `x` in the editor and click `run.` Did you get the `result` you expected?
+To test your code, set a value for `x` in the editor and click "Run."
+Did you get the `result` you expected?
 Try out several different values for `x`, just to be sure.

 > *Stuck?
 Check out the [solutions](https://github.com/generalassembly-studio/fundamentals/blob/master/exercise-solutions.md) to see what you can do.*